Looking for best paint pouring color combinations that catch eye, easy to pour and don’t cost an arm and a leg? I’m here for you!

 Use Secondary Colors: Green and Purple

-I created this ring pour with purple, green, yellow, silver and silver played a role of a natural border between purple and green to make sure there is no mud.
+I created this ring pour with purple, green, yellow, silver, and silver played the role of a natural border between purple and green to make sure there was no mud.

 I love ring pours because they are so hypnotizing.